EXHIBITION AT INTERACTION: NOW ON VIEW

 Thank you for your interest and for supporting both creativity and our shared mission for positive change.

-The “Resilience & Reverberation” exhibition is curated by Arts for Global Development, Inc., a registered 501(c)(3) educational nonprofit that has spent the past two decades championing the transformative power of arts and culture in addressing societal inequities and environmental degradation.
+The “Resilience & Reverberation” exhibition at InterAction is curated by Arts for Global Development, Inc., a registered 501(c)(3) educational nonprofit that has spent the past two decades championing the transformative power of arts and culture in addressing societal inequities and environmental degradation.